 For more information on the PLA program at PIA, please contact the Admissions Office.

-Our VA-Approved programs will put you on the fast-track to obtaining the FAA Airframe & Powerplant Certification or FCC General Radiotelephone Operator’s License in 16-21 months.
-PIA’s Aviation Maintenance (AMT) and Aviation Electronics (AET) programs offer efficient, career-oriented education for veterans seeking the necessary certifications and skills to transition to the civilian workforce.
-PIA’s award-winning instructors utilize years of industry experience to deliver a top-notch aviation education.
+Our programs will put you on the fast-track to obtaining the FAA Airframe & Powerplant Certification or FCC General Radiotelephone Operator’s License1 in 16-21 months.
+PIA’s Aviation Maintenance (AMT) and Aviation Electronics (AET)1 programs offer efficient, career-oriented education for veterans seeking the necessary certifications and skills to transition to the civilian workforce.

 Our Career Services Department provides one-on-one placement assistance, resume workshops, mock interviews and more.
 We actively assist all students and alumni in pursuing their professional goals.